 In February 2017, we completed a Phase IIa dose finding clinical trial which was initiated in October 2016.
 This randomized, double-blind trial was conducted on 32 type 2 adult diabetic patients in order to better define the optimal dosing of ORMD-0801 moving forward.
-The results of the trial indicated an excellent safety profile and potentially meaningful efficacy of ORMD-0801, as the efficacy data suggest ORMD-0801 improves glucose control, and that dosing two or three times per day provides additional benefit.
+The results of the trial indicated a positive safety profile and potentially meaningful efficacy of ORMD-0801, as the efficacy data suggest ORMD-0801 improves glucose control.

-In March 2017, we initiated a six month toxicology study to allow for the use of our oral insulin capsule for a longer period than previously performed, in preparation for our future Phase III clinical trial for type 2 and type 1 diabetes.
-We anticipate receiving the final report of this study in the fourth quarter of calendar year 2017.
+In March 2017, we initiated a six month toxicology study to allow for the use of our oral insulin capsule for a longer period than previously performed, in preparation for our proposed upcoming three-month clinical trial for type 2 diabetes.
+We anticipate receiving the final report of this study in the first quarter of calendar year 2018.